15 best knowledge management software and tools for 2023

 - Knowledge base

-Pricing: Helpjuice comes in four pricing packages, each of them including a free two-week trial period:
+Pricing: Helpjuice has four pricing packages, each of them with a free two-week trial period

 - Starter – $120/month, for up to 4 users